Outcomes for 2016

 - Goal: 7%

-- Explanation: Served 137 individuals in FY ’16 through PTI standard programs compared to 131 in FY ’15. however we saw a significant increase in the number of people served through our partnership with the MERS/Goodwill Autism Employment Program.
-The combination had us supporting 168 individuals, a 22% increase.
+- Explanation: Served 137 individuals in FY ’16 through PTI standard programs compared to 131 in FY ’15. * PTI saw a significant increase in the number of people served through our partnership with the MERS/Goodwill Autism Employment Program.
+The combination of standard programs and partnerships had us supporting 168 individuals, a 22% increase.

 - 1B – Measure: Percent increase in number of new participants (reported as new participants as a percentage of total participants)